Jeffrey Stout: Life and career

 Stout was born on September 11, 1950, in Trenton, New Jersey.
+He was active in the civil rights movement and the opposition to United States involvement in the Vietnam War.
+While attending Brown University, he was involved in a student strike, managed the Rhode Island Draft Information Center, and established a student magazine.

-He graduated from Brown University in 1972.
+He graduated from Brown in 1972.
 Since obtaining his Doctor of Philosophy degree in 1976 from Princeton University, Stout has remained there as Professor of Religion.
 He is former chair of the Committee for Film Studies at Princeton.
 He was also president of the American Academy of Religion in 2007.

 His two best-known books, for both of which he won the American Academy of Religion Award for Excellence, are Ethics After Babel (1989) and Democracy and Tradition (2003).
 His most recent book, Blessed Are the Organized: Grassroots Democracy in America (2010), takes an ethnographic turn, investigating the engaged democratic practices that he has endorsed in his previous work.

-He has received Princeton University’s Graduate Mentoring Award (2009) and the President’s Award for Distinguished Teaching (2010).
-He plans to retire in July 2018.
+He has received Princeton University’s Graduate Mentoring Award (2009) and the President's Award for Distinguished Teaching (2010).
+He retired in July 2018.

 He has also delivered Gifford Lectures in May 2017, with the title "Religion Unbound: Ideals and Powers from Cicero to King", and plans to expand the materials into a book.